 Many of the committees use Dropbox to store and share information.
-WASART currently has a plan that allows us to store up to 1TB (terabyte) of information.
+WASART currently has a plan that allows us to store up to 2TB (terabytes) of information.

-Each committee has its own folder which is shared with committee members.
+Each committee has its own folders that can be shared with committee members.
 They then access the contents of that shared folder using their own personal Dropbox account.
 This is done by having someone use the WASART Dropbox account “invite” individuals to the shared folder, at which point they either login with their existing Dropbox account, or create a new one, to accept the invitation.

 There are 4 solutions:

 - Upgrade to Dropbox Plus.
-This is not required, as it costs you money, but it is the easiest solution, and probably the most common.
-This raises your storage to 1TB.
+This is not required, as it costs you money, but it is by far the easiest solution, and probably the most common.
+This raises your storage to 2TB.
 Since so many of us use Dropbox for other reasons in addition to WASART many of us have Plus (or better) accounts.

 - If you can work with small(ish) storage increases over time, login to your Dropbox account online, visit the referrals page (dropbox.com/referrals), click on the Copy link button, and then paste that into an email to Leo.
 This can grow the amount of storage in your free personal account up to 30GB.(2)

 - Use a WASART-provided Dropbox account instead of your own.
-This actually costs WASART some incremental money per user, but in the long run it’s actually cheaper than everyone upgrading their own accounts, as we get a non-profit discount.
-But it is separate from your own Dropbox account, and you can use only one at a time, and can install only one on your computer (I think — this has yet to be tested.)
+This actually costs WASART some incremental money per user.
+If you use Dropbox yourself this may be impractical: it is separate from your own Dropbox account, and you can use only one at a time, and can install only one on your computer.

 - Request to be removed from the WASART shared folder that’s using up all the space.
 This really only works if you don’t normally work on, look at, or otherwise interact with the files in the WASART folder.
 You’ll need to get public links from other team members to see individual files.